scilab/scilab/scilab/README_Windows.txt

 III - TO COMPILE SCILAB FROM A SOURCE VERSION
 ******************************************************************************

-    We have compiled this distribution with Visual Studio 2003 (Intel C 9.0 & Fortran 9.0).
+    We have compiled this distribution with Visual Studio 2005 (Intel C 9.1 & Fortran 9.1).

-    1 - To compile with Visual C++ .NET 2003 & Intel Fortran 9.0,
+    1 - To compile with Visual C++ .NET 2005 & Intel Fortran 9.1,
         see Readme_visual.txt

-    2 - To compile with  Visual C++ 6.0
-        type "make all". (use f2c to translate fortran to c.)

 ******************************************************************************
 IV - DOCUMENTATION